 Between the stilted villages hovering over the flooded forest to getting an up-close look at the lives and traditions of the natives, the tours unique perspective into the inland Cambodian “sea” meant getting to watch fishermen work, check out the local schools, and, if you’re in season, do it all from a paddle boat.

 The Kompong Khleang Village is where I spent the night, in one of the local houses, which means I got to watch the sunset over the lake and have a family-prepared dinner filled to the brim with great (and super fresh!) seafood.
 Other stops along the way included the Rolous Village, with a great local market and incredible countryside views, and then Kampong Pluck to take a tour of the village and accompanying monastery where local children study.
-All in all, it’s a bit of a world-wind tour, but it’s a snapshot into how the locals live, and it’s a great picture to have in your mind.
+All in all, it’s a bit of a world-wind tour, but it’s a snapshot of how the locals live, and it’s a great picture to have in your mind.

 Whether you’ve always wanted to travel to Cambodia or you’re still in the “maybe” phase, my advice when it comes to the lush jungles, pristine beaches, and temple extravaganzas of this Southeast Asian nation is just to get out of your box and get your adventure hat on – it’s the best way to travel, and certainly the right frame of mind for taking in this jewel of a destination.

 About the Writer: I’m Claire – a self-confessed travel nut.
 I’ve been travelling around the world since my mum farewelled me in a teary goodbye and I haven’t looked back since.
 You can read all about my adventures through 48 cities in 26 countries on 4 continents on my blog Traveltio.com.